 I felt like I SHOULD:

-- Adopt hundreds of family traditions.
+- Adopt dozens of family traditions.

 - Put my kids in extracurricular activities.